 - Doctors and medical staff in Peru have collaborated with medical professionals on the D&WT team, improving their knowledge and skills to enhance patient care

-- The team of medical professionals participating in the D&WT team has grown steadily through the years, from a handful a decade ago, to nearly twenty
+- The team of medical professionals participating in the D&WT team has grown steadily through the years, from a handful a decade ago, to more than twenty

 - An education program has been established with the University of Hartford to provide experiential education to students in the nationally accredited prosthetics program

 - Partnerships have been established with Hanger Clinic and other medical companies that now provide tens of thousands of dollars in medical devices and products that are used in surgeries, prosthetics and rehabilitation

 - Humanitarian aid to the indigent and disadvantaged in the Ventanilla community has been provided